 - Beginning bone loss

 - Severe gum inflamation

 - Bone loss

 Laser Gum Treatment

 This deep cleaning treatment is done using lasers that remove disease-causing bacteria and tissues, leaving healthy areas unharmed.
 Under local anesthetic, Dr. Suffoletta expertly reduces the risk of continuous bacteria build-up.
-Laser gum treatments is minimally invasive and yields minimal downtime or discomfort.
+Lasers for gum disease treatments is minimally invasive and yields minimal downtime or discomfort.
 Learn more about our laser treatment procedures.

 Scaling And Root Planing

 To remove the build-up of plaque and calculus in the early stages of gum disease, our team offers scaling and root planing.
 This treatment is compared to a “deep cleaning” and can restore health quickly by removing the materials that can cause an increase of plaque build-up.

 Leading-edge management solutions for the treatment of gum disease

 Whether you have already been diagnosed with gum disease, or worry that you have symptoms, please contact our office immediately.
 Dr. Suffoletta has extensive experience working with dental patients dealing with all stages of periodontal diseases.
 He and the rest of our team are here to provide leading-edge management solutions for the treatment of gum disease.